There is a lot of new terminology related to the reforms set out by the Health and Care Bill. Some of this is explained below.

 The Integrated Care Board will be responsible for the day-to-day running of the NHS in Cheshire and Merseyside, including planning and buying healthcare services.

-The ICP will be a dedicated forum to enhance relationships between the leaders across the health and care system, interact with and support the development of Place-Based Partnerships.
+Cheshire and Merseyside Health and Care Partnership will be a dedicated forum to enhance relationships between the leaders across the health and care system, interact with and support the development of Place-Based Partnerships.

 The ICB will remain accountable for NHS resources deployed at borough place-level.
 The ICB will set out the role of designated place-based leaders within its governance arrangements.